École d'architecture

 Guest

-Tuesday September 23 at 1pm
+Tuesday 23 September at 1pm

 Dispositions with AgwA and Filip Dujardin, photographer

-The discussion between AgwA and photographer Filip Dujardin marks the opening of the Paris stopover of Dispositions, an adaptation of the monographic exhibition devoted to the work of Brussels-based architecture firm AgwA, produced by A+ Architecture in collaboration with Bozar.
+The discussion between AgwA and photographer Filip Dujardin marks the opening of the Paris leg of Dispositions, an adaptation of the monographic exhibition devoted to the work of Brussels-based architecture firm AgwA, produced by A+ Architecture in collaboration with Bozar.

 Exhibition opening at 12 noon.

-Conversation preceded by the opening of AGWA'sexhibition
+The conversation will be preceded by the opening of AGWA’s exhibition

 La mémoire recomposée with Pierre Hebbelinck (architect and publisher) and Joseph Abram (architect and historian)